vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

 [{% img /images/bourbon-neat/Bourbon-Neat-Logo.png  250 450 %}](http://neat.bourbon.io/)

 I assume you have taken a look at my previous intro article about Neat.
 So without further ado, let me pour you your first sip of Bourbon Neat.

-## Neat Basics #01

 In this piece I’ll take a newbie-friendly look at the following function, mixins and variables:

 #### Function
 + new-breakpoint